 but as you keep frying, the oil will separate, this can take up to 20 minutes, just be patient.

 Taste to be sure the tomato is no more sour, take off the heat.

-- The large amount of oil is necessary to aid in frying the tomato puree to the required degree of doneness without burning it.
+- A large amount of oil is necessary to aid in frying the tomato puree to the required degree of doneness without burning it.

 - When my tomato stew base is ready, I drain off as much oil as I can into a separate container and store.
 This oil is precious because it is packed full of flavour.
 It can be used in frying a fresh batch of Nigerian tomato stew base, stir-fries, sauces, marinades, also in making agidi-jollof , or in any dish that requires infused oil.

 - Some species of tomatoes, no matter how long you fry them, will remain sour, this is because of their high acidity.
 What I do is either I add 1/2 teaspoon sugar or 1 teaspoon sweet coconut powder, this neutralises the sourness.